Norman C. Gaddis: After Military Life

-Gaddis has continued his speaking engagements since retirement in 1976.
+Gaddis continued his speaking engagements after retiring in 1976.
 Besides military venues like Veterans of Foreign Wars (VFW) and Military Officers Association of America (MOAA) he has shared his story with a wider audience including church groups, local DAR (Daughters of the American Revolution) chapters and was the featured speaker for the 100th anniversary of Knoxville High School.
 In February, 2015, he shared the stage at the North Carolina Museum of History with two other men from the Triangle area who spent years in North Vietnamese prisons or re-education camps.

 In November 2011, General Gaddis was inducted into the Tennessee Aviation Hall of Fame.

 In 2013 Gaddis and his sons gave an endowment to Meredith College for the creation of the Hazel Lee Gaddis Engineering Scholarship.
 The scholarship supports students who are pursuing their studies through Meredith's Engineering Dual Degree Program, a partnership between Meredith College and NC State University.
 At completion, students in this program earn a Bachelor of Arts degree from Meredith College in chemistry or mathematics and a Bachelor of Science degree from NCSU in chemical or environmental engineering, or civil, computer, electrical, industrial or mechanical engineering.
 Meredith College President Jo Allen made this statement: "Hazel Gaddis had the spirit and can-do attitude of a Meredith woman.
 She saw a problem to be solved and became a powerful advocate."

-Personal life
+Personal life and death

 The Gaddises had two sons: Steve was born on 4 March 1946 and Tony on 15 June 1956.
-Hazel Ketner Gaddis died on 14 October 2007 from complications related to Myelofibrosis.
+Hazel Ketner Gaddis died on 14 October 2007 from complications related to myelofibrosis.

+Norman C. Gaddis died on February 13, 2024, at the age of 100.

 Awards and decorations

 General Gaddis received the following awards and decorations:

+For his extraordinary and enduring accomplishments in aviation for Tennessee and our nation, and for his service to our country, Brig.
+Gen. Norman C. Gaddis, USAF (Ret.) was honored by and inducted into the Tennessee Aviation Hall of Fame on November 12, 2011.

+On June 4, 2022, he was inducted as a member of the inaugural class of the North Carolina Military Hall of Firsts.

+Brig.
+Gen. Norman C. Gaddis, USAF (Ret.) received the North Carolina Order of the Long Leaf Pine on September 30, 2023.

+On the occasion of his hundredth birthday, he was honored by letters of congratulations from President Joe Biden, Senator Tom Tillis, Senator Ted Budd, and Representative Deborah Ross.
+He also received a flag flown over the national Capital in his honor.